unoptimalsuperstructure/VisuAL-1/README.md

 - SciPy

 ## What to expect for the next update
-Next version: v0.1.4b - Further Improvements to 2D Image Processing
+Next version: v0.1.4c - Finishing touches to 2D Image Processing that I'm lazy to do now, plus a bit more work on numerical stability.

 # 2D Image Processing